| | | | | | | | | |

 Int 0762-2024

-This bill would also restrict third-party food delivery services from purchasing the name of a food service establishment for purposes of internet advertising.
-This bill would allow food service establishments to include marketing materials in orders made through third-party food delivery services, and it would allow food service establishments to charge different prices for items ordered through a third-party food delivery service.
+This bill would also restrict third-party food delivery services from purchasing a restaurant’s name for purposes of internet advertising, allow restaurants to include marketing materials in orders made through third-party food delivery services, and allow restaurants to charge different prices for items ordered through a third-party food delivery service and items ordered directly through | Hearing Held by Committee | |

 Action details